 Despite now being a paid upgrade to all, Windows 10 offers a good performance boost for Windows 7 users and below, and a better user experience for those on Windows 8/8.1 - making it easy to recommend for all.
 But instead of shelling out £119.99 for a copy to install on your old computer (anything purchase over five years ago), we recommend buying a new one.

-For those with younger machines running supported versions of Windows, feel free to stick with Windows 7 or 8.1 for now, but don't use them after support ends.
+For those with younger machines running supported versions of Windows, feel free to stick with Windows 7 or 8.1 for now, but don't use them after the security updates stop flowing.